The Food Rescuers encouraging Northlanders to put their mouth where their money is

-Northland's first Zero Food Waste Challenge starts today as part of a nationwide effort to inspire Kiwis to minimise their food waste at home.
+Northland's first Zero Food Waste Challenge started on Monday as part of a nationwide effort to inspire Kiwis to minimise their food waste at home.

 Founder of the Zero Food Waste Challenge, Veronica Shale, said the aim is to not only learn to tackle food waste, but "raise the profile" of over 32 food rescue hubs across Aotearoa, the northernmost being 155 Food Rescue Northland.

-The only organisation of its kind in Te Tai Tokerau, run by 155 Whare Āwhina Community Houses, it collects surplus food from growers and retailers across the area and give it to the groups that need it most, including food banks, schools, marae, and churches.
+The only organisation of its kind in Te Tai Tokerau - run by 155 Whare Āwhina Community Houses - it collects surplus food from growers and retailers across the area and gives it to the groups that need it most, including food banks, schools, marae, and churches.

 The four-strong team are the mahi behind the rescue of over 60 tonnes of food.